At Leeds Autism AIM, there are a few ways you can get involved with the service and what we do. Here, you can find out how.

 Reference groups for Leeds Autism Strategy

 We host the reference group for autistic adults for Leeds’ Autism Strategy.
-It meets every three months at the Lovell Autism Hub and feeds into the Autism Partnership Board, which helps to decide what autism services in the city should do.
+At the time of writing, it meets every three months online via Zoom.
+It feeds into the Autism Partnership Board, which helps to decide what autism services in the city should do.

 We’re also involved with the reference group for carers of autistic adults as well.
 They meet once every three months at the Leeds Civic Hall.